 - Up to 4 c.
 (32 oz.) vegetable or chicken broth

 Preheat oven to 425° F. Halve the squash and place it face down in a glass baking pan with about an inch of filtered water and steam it for about 40–45 minutes, or until tender and cooked through.
 Scoop flesh into a bowl when cooled.

 In a pot, warm 1 tablespoon of olive oil over medium heat.
 Add shallot or onion and salt.
 Sauté until the shallot begins turning golden on the edges, stirring frequently.

 Combine the shallot mixture, squash, and a dash of black pepper in a blender.
 Add 3 cups vegetable or chicken broth and Mexican Spice Blend, to taste.
 Blend until creamy.
 Thin the soup with additional broth, until it reaches your preferred consistency, and season to taste.
-Ladle into individual bowls and generously drizzle with flavored olive oil of your choice (Spicy Jalapeño and Blazing Habanero flavors are also terrific for kicking this soup up with some spicy heat).
+Ladle into individual bowls and generously drizzle with flavored olive oil of your choice.

-Why I like it: Technically, this probably isn’t a true “winter” soup—but it does taste great when it’s cold out.
+Why I like it: Technically, this probably isn’t a true “fall” soup—but it does taste great when it’s cold out.
 Minestrone is also an Italian classic full of ingredients that are part of the PAMM diet plan.
-If you want to experiment with the flavor, try adding a pinch of my Tuscan or Mediterranean spice blends

-- 1 T. basil, rosemary or oregano flavored olive oil, plus more for finishing
+- 1 T. basil, rosemary flavored olive oil, plus more for finishing

 - 2 quarts low-sodium vegetable or chicken stock